Algebraic characterizations of homeomorphisms between algebraic varieties: saturation

 \section{saturation}

 In the classical study of the seminormalization, some basic properties such as the local nature happen to be not so straightforward to prove.
-A nice algebraic approach has been proposed by Manaresi \cite{Mana}, in the spirit of the relative Lipschitz saturation \cite{Lip}, via the saturation of a ring $A$ in another ring $B$.
-The saturation coincides with the seminormalization when the ring extension is finite.
+A nice algebraic approach has been proposed by Manaresi \cite{Mana}, in the spirit of the relative Lipschitz saturation \cite{Lip}, via the saturation of a ring $A$ in another ring $B$ which is integral over $A$.
+The saturation coincides with the weak normalization when the ring extension is finite.
 We aim to study the properties of this saturation for more general extensions, and establish its universal properties.